Artificial Intelligence for medical documentation

 Some AI scribes aim to limit the collection of personal information by withholding or redacting identifying information, such as name and date of birth, from the AI-generated clinical note.
 Redaction does not always mean that information becomes completely deidentified.
 If there is any chance the personal information can be reidentified, privacy obligations arise.

-Because it is not clear whether any particular AI scribe keeps identifiable patient information, you should tell patients you are using the AI scribe during the consultation.
+Because it is not always clear whether a particular AI scribe stores identifiable patient information, you should inform patients at the commencement of the consultation that you are using an AI scribe.

 Practice considerations